sp80808/recording-studio-tycoon/docs/activeContext.md

 2. Create an artist database with dynamic availability.
 3. Develop a communication system foundation for artist contact.
 4. Implement a basic project matching algorithm and response time simulation.
+5. Plan and implement the track release, promotion, review, and hype system.

 ## Active Decisions and Considerations